Video Shows Cuba Gooding Jr.’s Brother Going on Homophobic Rant After His Pizza Order Took Too Long

 According to witnesses, the uproar started when Omar Gooding started mistreating the employee because his pizza order was taking too long.
 The former game show host of Nickelodeon’s Wild & Crazy Kids began to belittle the worker after he became impatient.

 That’s when the man stepped in and asked Omar to “calm it down.”
-This evidently incensed Omar Gooding, and directly after that he launched into a string of verbal abuse.
+This evidently incensed Omar Gooding, and directly after that, he launched into a string of verbal abuse.

 Security was called in during the incident, and Omar Gooding even challenged the police to take him in.
 Gooding used several expletives in his exchange with the cops, as evidenced by the footage below.
 TMZ reports that it wasn’t the first time that the Wild & Crazy Kids star had a wild and crazy night, writing that the actor also had a brush with the law in 2013 when he was arrested for DUI.